Scientific name: Leporacanthicus sp.

 This species is from Brazil.
 There it can only be found in the Curuá-Una which is located in the province Pará.

-Its habitat consists of mediate streaming, warm water with a low electric conductivity, due to a very low sediment content in the water.
+Its habitat consists of mediate streaming, and warm water with a low electric conductivity, due to a very low sediment content in the water.

 The L. sp.
 "L314" will also take vegetarian food in between.
 You can therefore sometimes offer them some green food.
 It is an easy eater that actually accepts all types of fish food well.